 From Division 1 athletics, to intramural sports and on-campus fitness centers, Cornell has it all.

 We are happy to provide you with general information about admissions, our students, academics, and financial aid at the university.
 In particular, the admissions data listed here are meant to give you a broad understanding of the kind of highly qualified candidates we admit to Cornell.
 These numbers should not be interpreted, however, to mean that objective data are the most important criteria in our selection process.
-Other factors, such as secondary school curriculum and performance, special talents, extra-curricular activities, essays, and interviews (where required) are critical to our decision making as well.
+Other factors, such as secondary school curriculum and performance, special talents, extracurricular activities, essays, and interviews (where required) are critical to our decision making as well.

-Students in the Cornell Class of 2016 Come From...
+Students in the Cornell Class of 2023 Come From...

 |

-Retention/Persistence: First-year students returning after their first year: 97% Undergraduate Enrollment by College (Fall 2011):
+Academics: Courses Offered: 4,000+ Undergraduate Major/Interdisciplinary Programs: 100+ Retention/Persistence: First-year students returning after their first year: 97% Undergraduate Enrollment by College (Fall 2017):

 Campus Safety |

-Class of 2016 Financial Aid:
+Class of 2020 Financial Aid:

-2012-2013 Costs: Endowed Colleges
+2017-2018 Costs: Endowed Colleges

 Contract Colleges New York State Resident